-The CB-TP12 and CB-TP15 conduit wallboxes are optional metallic boxes that are secured onto stud beams prior to the installation of a solid surface.
+The CB-TP12 conduit wallbox is an optional metallic box that is secured onto stud beams prior to the installation of a solid surface.
 Installation procedures and configurations can vary.
 This section describes the installation procedures for the most common installation scenario.